MukitHossen7/MukitHossen7/README.md

 ![I am a Front-end React Developer](/github-banner.png)

 ## About Me
-**I am a Front-End Developer passionate about building modern, responsive, and user-friendly web applications.
-I specialize in React, TailwindCSS while maintaining a strong foundation in HTML5, CSS3, and JavaScript (ES6).**
+**I'm a Full Stack Developer working across the JavaScript ecosystem.
+I enjoy building interfaces with Next.js and designing efficient backends with Node.js, Prisma, and PostgreSQL.**

-🌱I'm Currently learning **Next.js** and deepening my knowledge in the **MERN stack**.
+🌱I'm Currently learning **DSA**  and deepening my knowledge in the **Backend**.

 ## Languages and Tools: